MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-custom-copilot.md

 ## Difference between this feature and the Copilot control

-This feature lets you add a custom Copilot created in Microsoft Copilot Studio to a canvas app, it doesn't require any changes to app layout.
+This feature lets you add a custom Copilot created in Microsoft Copilot Studio to a canvas app.
+It doesn't require any changes to the app's layout.
 It's available both on the web and natively on mobile devices, and it can connect to existing custom Copilots created in Copilot Studio.

-When you add a [Copilot control to a canvas app](add-ai-copilot.md), it requires makers to update the canvas app layout to accommodate the control and is only available on the web.
-It supports asking questions about your data or connecting to a new [custom copilot from Copilot Studio](add-ai-copilot.md#customize-the-copilot-using-copilot-studio).
+When you add a [Copilot control to a canvas app](add-ai-copilot.md), makers need to update the app's layout to accommodate the control, which is only available on the web.
+This control supports asking questions about your data or connecting to a new  [custom copilot from Copilot Studio](add-ai-copilot.md#customize-the-copilot-using-copilot-studio).

 ### See Also